mongodb/docs/source/includes/steps-app-api-key-view-details-in-org.rst

    .. include:: /includes/nav/steps-org-access-manager.rst

-   .. step:: Click the :guilabel:`API Keys` tab.
+   .. step:: Click the :guilabel:`Applications` tab.

+   .. step:: Click :guilabel:`API Keys`.

    .. step:: View the Access List.

       a.
 Click :icon-mms:`ellipsis` to the right of the |api| Key.